-3.1.6.
+3.1.5.
 Approvals

 NYSE will approve the request by sending an automated email to the vendor representative that submitted the request.
-In addition, the updated status will be posted to the request page of the NYSE Subscriber Approval website.
+In addition, the updated status will be posted to the Request List page in the Subscriber Request Section.
 The vendor will acknowledge completion by permissioning the service.
-Additionally, vendors are required to report controlled display devices by firm to the NYSE at least once a month.
+Additionally, vendors are required to report controlled display devices by firm to the NYSE at least once a month and within 90 days from the original approval date.